archiewald/archiewald.github.io/awesome.md

 - <a href="https://epicreact.dev/myths-about-useeffect/" target="_blank">Myths about useEffect | Epic React by Kent C. Dodds</a>
 - <a href="https://www.sitepoint.com/react-interview-questions-solutions/" target="_blank">15 React Interview Questions with Solutions - SitePoint</a>
 - <a href="https://levelup.gitconnected.com/state-management-in-react-using-context-api-and-hooks-931c9842f204" target="_blank">State Management in React using the Context API and Hooks | by Dipankar Barman | Level Up Coding</a>
+- <a href="https://antongunnarsson.com/react-component-code-smells/" target="_blank">React component code smells | anton gunnarsson</a>

+## frontend

+- <a href="https://www.vrk.dev/2019/07/11/why-is-modern-web-development-so-complicated-a-long-yet-hasty-explanation-part-1/" target="_blank">Why is modern web development so complicated?
+A long yet hasty explanation: Part 1! - vrk.dev</a>
+- <a href="https://frontendmasters.com/books/front-end-handbook/2018/learning/browser-dev-tools.html" target="_blank">Learn Web Dev Tools · Front-End Developer Handbook 2018</a>
+- <a href="https://www.10bestdesign.com/dirtymarkup/" target="_blank">DirtyMarkup Formatter - HTML, CSS, & JavaScript Beautifier</a>
+- <a href="https://github.com/gothinkster/realworld" target="_blank">gothinkster/realworld: "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more 🏅</a>
+- <a href="https://github.com/tastejs/todomvc" target="_blank">tastejs/todomvc: Helping you select an MV* framework - Todo apps for React.js, Ember.js, Angular, and many more</a>
+- <a href="https://whatwebcando.today/" target="_blank">What Web Can Do Today</a>
+- <a href="https://www.my127001.pl/przykladowy-raport-z-rzeczywistego-testu-penetracyjnego/" target="_blank">Przykładowy raport z rzeczywistego testu penetracyjnego - Moje miejsce w sieci</a>
+- <a href="https://www.markdowntutorial.com/" target="_blank">Markdown Tutorial</a>
+- <a href="https://developers.chrome.com/extensions/bookmarks#event-onCreated" target="_blank">chrome.bookmarks - Google Chrome</a>
+- <a href="https://overreacted.io/what-is-javascript-made-of/" target="_blank">What Is JavaScript Made Of? — Overreacted</a>
+- <a href="https://dev.to/jstarmx/how-the-browser-renders-a-web-page-1ahc" target="_blank">How the browser renders a web page - DEV</a>
+- <a href="https://dmitripavlutin.com/javascript-prototypal-inheritance/" target="_blank">What Makes JavaScript JavaScript?
+Prototypal Inheritance</a>

 ## css/design